prometheus/prometheus/docs/configuration/configuration.md

 Consul setups, the relevant address is in `__meta_consul_service_address`.
 In those cases, you can use the [relabel](#relabel_config) feature to replace the special `__address__` label.

+The [relabeling phase](#relabel_config) is the preferred and more powerful way to filter services or nodes for a service based on arbitrary labels.
+For users with thousands of services it can be more efficient to use the Consul API directly which has basic support for filtering nodes (currently by node metadata and a single tag).

 ### `<dns_sd_config>`